Nearby Cities and Towns

 Day Hiking North Cascades by Craig Romano.
 This compact guide covers t a broad range of hiking options.
 This is the most up-to-date guide for the area, organized along highway and other travel corridors with an emphasis on trails that are 12 miles or less, round-trip.
 Order now...

 A Falcon Guide to the Mount Baker-Mount Shuksan Area (Exploring Series) by Mike McQuaide.
-Written by outdoor experts, this guide explores Mount Baker featuring detailed maps facts about the area, routes, trail descriptions and more.
+Written by an outdoor expert, this guide explores Mount Baker, Mount Shuksan and the surrounding area with detailed maps, facts about the area, routes, trail descriptions and more.
 Order now...

 Birds of Washington State by Brian H. Bell and Gregory Kennedy.
 This book has interesting facts and useful information such as illustrations and range maps plus notes covering habitat, nesting, feeding and similar species, a glossary of terms and separate indexes for scientific and common names.
 Order now...